I didn't expect to hear a heartbeat, or if I did

 Hands opening wide to allow time for everything in-between

-Every if, every why, every sigh letting mother nature know that
+Every if, every why, every sigh letting mother nature know

-She could still take your breath away even as she came rushing towards you with her big
+She could still take your breath away even as she came

-Mouth wide open, blowing sweet kisses of reassurance that you
+Mouth wide open, blowing sweet kisses of reassurance that

 Would not be forgotten.
 That you were her chosen son.